f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 Next we will demonstrate applying the same WAF Policy to your private end point.

 #.
-Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named *go find the name * that you previously created.
+Navigate the menu to go to "Manage" -> "HTTP Load Balancers" and look for the Load Balancer that you previously created.

 #.
 Click on the three dots "..." to the right of the name of your Load Balancer and select the "Manage Configuration" option.

 #.
-Under "Origins" find your previous "public" Origin pool and click on the three dots "..." to the right under "Actions" and select "Edit"
+Under "Origins" find your previous "frontend-public" Origin pool and click on the three dots "..." to the right under "Actions" and select "Edit"

    .. image:: _static/screenshot-global-vip-edit-config-pools.png

 #.
-Change the selection of "Origin Pool" to "public" from "private" and click "Apply"
+Change the selection of "Origin Pool" to "frontend-private" from "frontend-public" and click "Apply"

    .. image:: _static/screenshot-global-vip-edit-config-pools-select.png